event

 The Notebooks Reading: Video

 On April 16, 2024, the Notebooks Collective held its first collective reading.
 We did so in honor of National Poetry Month and to celebrate the collective impact we can have when we work together.
-This reading will allow us to share the brilliant words of our collective while raising money for direct aid to Gaza.
+This reading allowed us to share the brilliant words of our collective while raising money for direct aid to Gaza.
 With the help of guests and readers, we raised $600 dollars to donate across three fundraisers.
 As the situation worsens, new ways to help are being added to the Operation Olive Branch spreadsheet.
 Please consider giving time or money to this urgent need.

 Featuring!